kaspth/oaken/README.md

 - and so on.

 > [!TIP]
+> You can call `Oaken.loader.glob` with a single identifier to see what files we'll match. > Some samples: `Oaken.loader.glob :accounts`, `Oaken.loader.glob "cases/pagination"`.

+> [!TIP]
 > Putting a file in the top-level `db/seeds` versus `db/seeds/development` or `db/seeds/test` means it's shared in both environments.
 See below for more tips.

 Any directories and/or single-file matches are loaded in the order they're specified.
 So `loader.seed :setup, :accounts` would first load setup and then accounts.